Quad9DNS/documentation/docs/Setup_Guides/Open-Source_Routers/MikroTik_RouterOS_(Encrypted).md

 !!! warning

-    If your network does not have IPv6, then the IPv6 addresses should not be added, as it may result in a percentage of your DNS requests failing.
+    If your network does not support IPv6, then the IPv6 addresses should not be added, as it may result in a percentage of your DNS requests failing.
 Not sure if you have IPv6?
 [Test here](https://port.tools/ipv6-test/).

 *  Use DoH Server: `https://dns.quad9.net/dns-query`
 *  Verify DoH Certificate: `Enabled`